© 2017 – Routledge

 This book sheds new light on the important but diverse roles of women in the civil war in Nepal (1996-2006), and the post-conflict reconstruction period (2006-2016).

-This book will be of great interest to students of peace and conflict studies, gender security, South Asia and IR in general, as well as policy-makers and NGOs.
+This book will be of great interest to students of peace and conflict studies, gender security, South Asia and international relations in general, as well as policy-makers and NGOs.